No. The HiScanSQ runs HCS 1.5.15 and is not upgradeable.

 Yes.
 The new cluster protocol and wider lanes on flow cell v3 make it imperative to re-titrate your samples to optimize cluster densities for higher throughput. qPCR is highly recommended.

-The new HiSeq v4 reagent kits now support dual indexing workflows without requiring the purchase of additional SBS agents.
+The HiSeq v4 reagent kits support dual-indexing workflows without requiring the purchase of additional SBS agents.
 Sample prep for dual-indexed libraries requires that both indexes be present on the library.
 However, the second index does not need to be read during sequencing.
 A single-indexing workflow is supported on Illumina sequencing instruments, where only Index 1 is used.
 See the instrument user guide for more information about setting up an 8-base single-indexed sequencing run.

-For information about the number of SBS kits required on the HiSeq, HiScanSQ, or GAIIx, see the user guide for your instrument guide.
+For information about the number of SBS kits required, see the system guide for your system.